Contraception, Sterilisation, and Abortion Act 1977: History

 In response to growing calls for the decriminalisation of abortion in New Zealand during the 1960s and 1970s, the New Zealand Parliament established a Royal Commission on Contraception, Sterilisation and Abortion in 1975 to consider abortion and these other issues.
-Based on the Royal Commission's recommendations, Parliament passed the Contraception, Sterilisation, and Abortion Act 1977, which established the regulatory framework for abortion.
+Based on the Royal Commission's recommendations, Parliament passed the Contraception, Sterilisation, and Abortion Act 1977, on a 40–26 vote.

+The Act established the regulatory framework for abortion.
 Women seeking abortion had to see their doctor and two medical consultants, who would assess the mental and physical grounds for carrying out an abortion under the criteria of the Crimes Act 1961.
 A surgeon would be needed to perform an abortion and counselling was also made available to women seeking an abortion.
 The CS&A Act also established an Abortion Supervisory Committee to regulate the consultation process and required district health boards to fund abortion services.

 Feminists and abortion-rights groups considered the CS&A Act's legal framework too strict, leading the Third National Government to amend the Crime Act.
 Subsequent amendments to the Crimes Act 1961 in 1977 and 1978 permitted abortion within 20 weeks on mental and physical health grounds; abortion after 20 weeks for the purpose of saving the mother's life, physical, and mental health; foetal abnormality within the first 20 weeks; and incest.
 In 1986, the Fourth Labour Government amended the Crimes Act to account for the extremes of age and sexual violation as mitigating grounds for abortion.

 Over the next three decades, politicians and abortion-rights groups lobbied for amending the CS&A Act to ease the criteria for abortions.
 In late March 2020, the Sixth Labour Government passed the Abortion Legislation Act 2020, which replaced Sections 10 to 46 of the CS&A Act with new clauses allowing women to seek abortion in the first 20 weeks of pregnancy; and only requiring consultations with two health practitioners after 20 weeks.

 In March 2021, the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022 was introduced into Parliament.
 It proposed the creation of safe areas around abortion providers where certain "prohibited behaviour" would be banned.
 The Bill passed its first reading on 10 March (by a margin of 100 to 15) and proceeded to select committee stage.
 The Bill passed its third reading on 16 March 2022, becoming law on 18 March 2022.